MajdREK/Analysis-of-Communication-Networks-Using-Simulators-OMNET-and-NS3/README.md

 ![topology](topology.jpeg?raw=true "Title")

-This is the socket diagram that shows what each machine does:
+This is the socket diagram that shows what each machine does, the server starts waiting for new connection, then the client machine establishes a Tcp connection with the server, then it starts sending packets and for each packet the server can echo after a configurable delay:

 ![socket diagram](socket.jpeg?raw=true "Title")